instadeepai/og-marl/docs/TUTORIALS.md

 Inorder to run the code snippet you will need to also install the OG-MARL with `baselines`.
 You will then also need to install SMAC.

-Finally, download the "3m" dataset from the website and put it in the apropriate directory as above.
+Finally, download the "3m" dataset from the website and put it in the appropriate directory as above.

 You should then be able to run the code snippet: